torakiki/sejda/README.md

 An extendible and configurable PDF manipulation layer library written in Java.
 A ready to use java library to perform PDF document manipulation without having to deal with the low level API.

-Sejda offers many "ready to go" manipulations implemented using iText, PDFBox or ICEpdf but it can be extended and/or configured to use other implementations.
+Sejda offers many "ready to go" manipulations implemented using iText, iText 5.x, PDFBox, ICEpdf and [SAMBox](https://github.com/torakiki/sambox), a PDFBox fork that we maintain, and it can be configured to use any of them but you can also provide your implementation and configure Sejda to use it.

 Quick start: http://www.sejda.org/development/quick-start/